 Jazz Piano Part two, the pesky left hand.

-In my experience teaching jazz, the left hand presents the most trouble for students.
+In my 40 years of experience teaching jazz, I've learned that the left hand presents the most trouble for students.
 Applying chords at sight, at high speeds, in a creatively artistic way is the rub, as they say.

-Therefore, with that in mind, I offer the following thoughts and exercises.
+Therefore, with that in mind, I offer the following insights and exercises.

 1. Spend most of your time on learning chords.
 Start with the 60 Jazz Chords.
 Learn the following in the 12 keys.